rahul0x24/SwiftFrameworkTemplate/FRAMEWORKNAME/Readme.md

 ### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate Restofire into your project manually.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate FRAMEWORKNAME into your project manually.

 <details>
   <summary><strong>Git Submodules</strong></summary><p>